-What are the five BAS concentrations?
+What are the four BAS concentrations?

 - Radiation and Imaging Technology (RAIT) – for students seeking advanced technical expertise leading to additional certification.

 - Medical Dosimetry (DOSM)– for radiation therapists who want to specialize in the measurement and calculation of dose for the treatment of cancer patients.